-Currently we have 500 members working in research, maintenance, education and supervision.
-There are 36 internationally acclaimed groups in varied fields ranging from bacteria to humans, from molecules to populations, and from theory to experiments.
+Currently we have about 400 members working in research, maintenance, education and supervision.
+There are about 30 internationally acclaimed groups in varied fields ranging from bacteria to humans, from molecules to populations, and from theory to experiments.

 Our role is to promote our research fields, to share our research achievements worldwide, and to introduce them to society.
 There are many wonders in life science and NIG is dedicated to tackling such mysteries from the genetic point of view through collaboration with international researchers and driven by new discoveries that will lead to improvements in human welfare.
-Your understanding and continued support of our activities is cordially appreciated.
+One example is our efforts to cope with the COVID-19 pandemic that began in 2019 and spread to all over the world.
+Your continued understanding, cooperation and support of our activities is cordially appreciated.

 Director-General, National Institute of Genetics